LockyWebb/CustomEGA/README.md

 # Custom EGA

-The Custom Error Grid Analysis package (CustomEGA) allows you to both use 3 different types of exisitng error rids for error grid analysis, as well as custom build your own.
+The Custom Error Grid Analysis package (CustomEGA) allows you to both use 3 different types of existing error grids for error grid analysis, as well as custom build your own.

 ## Error Grid Analysis